iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Signature of the driver

-Many a driver chooses to ignore a traffic ticket, but this can result in more severe consequences than the initial offense.
-Generally, the court will issue a notice to appear before the due date on the ticket.
-Individuals who choose to ignore this notice will be found in contempt of the court, and the judge will issue a failure to appear (FTA) order for their arrest.
+Many drivers choose to ignore a traffic ticket, but this can result in more severe consequences than the initial offense.
+Generally, the court issues a notice to appear before the due date on the ticket.
+Individuals who choose to ignore this notice will be found in contempt of court, and the judge may issue a failure to appear (FTA) order for their arrest.
 Other unsavory consequences include license revocation, increased auto insurance rates, and stiffer penalties for habitual offenders.

 The Difference Between a Moving and Non-moving Violation

-While Iowa’s point system does not assign points to moving and non-moving violations, drivers who have three or more violations within 12 months will have their license suspended, canceled, revoked, or barred according to Section 4 of the Iowa MVD manual.
+While Iowa’s point system does not assign points to moving and non-moving violations, drivers who have three or more violations within 12 months may end up having their license suspended, canceled, revoked, or barred according to Section 4 of the Iowa MVD manual.
 The point system applies to habitual offenders, and the Department of Transportation uses it to determine the length of the sanction on a driver’s license.

 How to Get a Traffic Ticket Dismissed In Iowa